HumbertoBPF/stained-glass-recognizer-api/README.md

 <p>Training data and database images were omitted from this repository to avoid
 intellectual property issues.</p>

-<p>The API is composed of a unique endpoint (/classify), which receives an image file and
+<p>The API has a unique endpoint (/classify), which receives an image file and
-outputs information of the picture in the database the most similar to it.</p>
+outputs information about the picture in the database the most similar to it.</p>

 <p>The server was originally written in PHP and a Python script was called to perform
 the classification.
 I recently translated it into a Flask API because it seems more